ianling/mumpy/docs/guide/development.rst

 If you have any contributions to make, whether they are bug reports, feature requests, or even code, feel free to submit issues and pull requests `on Github`_.

-This repo uses Travis CI to run a Python style checker called flake8.
-This checker looks for errors in the code, as well as deviations from the PEP8 style guide.
+This repo uses Travis CI to run a Python style checker called flake8, which looks for errors in the code, as well as deviations from the PEP8 style guide.

 In order to style check your code locally before pushing it to Github, you can run a command like the following, from